 A few minutes later the jailer returned with an orange, saying Ridley told him that he’d used some of his begging proceeds to buy it for him as a Christmas present.
 He claimed to have done so because the jailer had always been kind to him and treated him like a man and not as a criminal, or a drunk.
 We both knew that chances were good that he’d either stolen the orange from a local grocer or that someone had given it to him.
 But that he’d brought it to the jailer was still a kind gesture.

-Ridley accepted the coffee from the jailer, and the advice about the shelter, and then headed off into the cold.
-He ambled past the reach of the camera, and that was the last time anyone saw him alive.
+Ridley accepted the coffee from the jailer, listened to the advice about the shelter, and then headed off into the cold, ambling past the reach of the camera.
+It was the last time anyone saw him alive.

 On the floorboard near Ridley’s hand were an empty Styrofoam cup and a small pile of orange peelings.